 How much time will I need?

 Online learning usually involves taking two courses of study per semester, which is half the amount of an on-campus student.
-You can increase or decrease your study-load if you choose.
+You can increase or decrease your study load if you choose.
 There are two, 12-week semesters in a year, with an exam period at the end of each semester.
-You can generally expect to study between 20 – 24 hours per week, but this will depend on the type of program you're undertaking.
+You can generally expect to study between 20-24 hours per week, but this will depend on the type of course you're undertaking.

 What support is available?